TMA-2/RPA-Explorer/README.md

 This is a fan made application and there is no guarantee of further development or fixes.
 For video support LibVLC library is used and this library has ~300MiB in size so this is the reason why this application is so big, I haven't found a better way around this yet.

+- [ ] TODO: Perhaps search for LibVLC, and if it can't be found, ask the user if they want to download it?
+- [ ] TODO: Add Monaco and RenPy LSP integration for the text viewer
+- [ ] TODO: Create a real preferences page
+- [ ] TODO: Automate Unrpyc integration (1.3.2 for RenPy <= v7, 2.0.3 for RenPy == v8).
+Check for Python installation first, then ask user if they'd like to integrate Unrpyc.
+Download from Github repo if so.
+- [ ] TODO: This is probably way overboard, but perhaps add a tab with a file map, i.e. script.rpy uses files contained in \images\GUI, and jumps to a section defined in script2.rpy. script2.rpy includes (etc.).

 ### Supported file types for preview:

 - Text: py, rpy~, rpy, txt, log, nfo, htm, html, xml, json, yaml, csv